SohyeonKim-dev/UPMEM-MHA/README.md

-# UPMEM-MHA
+## Implemention of Multi-Head Attention using UPMEM-PIM
-Implemention of Multi-Head Attention using UPMEM-PIM
+Optimization of Multi-Head Attention Computation using Processing-In-Memory Architecture